-Homeschooling: BBC Bitesize Daily – Summer Term Timetable
+Homeschooling: BBC Bitesize Daily – 2021 Term Timetable

-Running for 14 weeks in collaboration with education specialists, it will include Professor Brian Cox teaching key science topics including force and gravity, Manchester City footballer Sergio Aguero getting kids counting in Spanish, music stars Mabel and Liam Payne combining music and reading for secondary school kids, Ed Balls going back to his economics roots to deliver a KS3 maths class, and direct descendant of King Edward III Danny Dyer delivering the facts on Henry VIII as he brings history to KS1 pupils.
-Sir David Attenborough will help youngsters to learn about the oceans, mapping the world, and why animals look the way they do.
+Running for 14 weeks in collaboration with education specialists, it included Professor Brian Cox teaching key science topics including force and gravity, Manchester City footballer Sergio Aguero getting kids counting in Spanish, music stars Mabel and Liam Payne combining music and reading for secondary school kids, Ed Balls going back to his economics roots to deliver a KS3 maths class, and direct descendant of King Edward III Danny Dyer delivering the facts on Henry VIII as he brought history to KS1 pupils.
+And some stuff from Sir David Attenborough too.

 Here’s how it works:

 BBC Bitesize on iPlayer

 All of the programmes recorded and produced in 2020 are available on-demand as 20-minute chunks, targeting six age groups from 5 to 14.
 These shows are aimed at all children across the UK and split into age groups: 5-7 years, 7-9 years, 9-11 years, 11- 12, 12-13 years and 13-14 years.

 The whole collection is here – or find the group of programmes you need here:

 From Monday 11th January CBBC will broadcast three hours of primary school programmes from 9am every weekday.
 They will include BBC Bitesize Daily, as well as other shows with an educational twist, such as Our School, Celebrity Supply Teacher, Horrible Histories and more.